mofcloud/docs/docs/user-guide/user/index.md

 ![img](img/zh/unregister.png)

 ## Currency settings
-Mof will automatically exchange bills with currency configured by user.
+Cycor will automatically exchange bills with currency configured by user.

 User can **Override currency** also, please refer to [Exchange Rate](../exchange/index.md)